-Policies & Procedures Implementation Operating Policies & Procedures of Business Units BUs have their respective operating policies and procedures.
-The updating of which is done regularly-some as a result of audit findings .
-The updating of policies and procedures is an action item that gets included in the Issues Monitoring Report (IMR) mentioned above with the corresponding timeline commitment by the BU.
-Examples of ongoing corporate initiatives to ensure that processes a properly documented includes compliance to world-class standar such as: Quality Management System (QMS (ISO9001:2008) Information Security Management System (ISMS) - ISO 27001 Occupational Health and Safety Assessment Series (OHSAS ISO 18001) Environmental Management Systems (EMS ISO 14001) HACCP and HALAL Certification for the Food Group
+Policies & Procedures Implementation Operating Policies & Procedures of Business Units BUs have their respective operating policies and procedures. updating of which is done regularly-some as a result of audit find.
+The updating of policies and procedures is an action item that included in the Issues Monitoring Report (IMR) mentioned above the corresponding timeline commitment by the BU.
+Examples of ongoing corporate initiatives to ensure that processes. properly documented includes compliance to world-class standards such as: 1.
+Quality Management System (QMS (ISO9001:2008) 2.
+Information Security Management System (ISMS) - ISO 27001 3.
+Occupational Health and Safety Assessment Series (OHSAS ISO 18001) 4.
+Environmental Management Systems (EMS ISO 14001) 5.
+HACCP and HALAL Certification for the Food Group